 - Body has lightly colored background with vertical black bars on sides

 - Prominent teeth, including incisors, molars and rounded grinders

-- No barbels on the lower jaw
+- No barbels on lower jaw

-Sheepshead are an inshore species and are commonly found around oyster bars, seawalls and in tidal creeks.
+Coastal waters near structure such as oyster bars, seawalls and in tidal creeks.
 They move nearshore during late winter and early spring for spawning.

-Sheepshead are fractional spawners (they only lay a portion of their eggs at a time) in inshore waters, typically in March and April.
+Fractional spawners (they only lay a portion of their eggs at a time) in inshore waters, typically in March and April.
 They are omnivorous feeding mostly on crustaceans and small fish.

-15 lb 2 oz, caught near Homosassa
+State Record: 15 lb 2 oz, caught near Homosassa

-Use live shrimp, sand fleas or fiddler crabs on a small hook fished on the bottom.
+Fishing Tips and Facts: Use live shrimp, sand fleas or fiddler crabs on a small hook fished on the bottom.
 When cleaning, beware of the sharp gill covers.

 Image Credit: © Diane Rome Peebles